 This post contains affiliate links.

-Improve Isolation of the fingers through Play- Isolating the individual fingers is needed for tasks such as typing, pointing, and tasks that require moving indivisual fingers in isolation from the rest og the hand.
-These skills can be difficult for some children and result in poor pencil grasp and handwriting, shoe tying difficulties, and
+Improve Isolation of the fingers through Play- Isolating the individual fingers is needed for tasks such as typing, pointing, and tasks that require moving individual fingers in isolation from the rest of the hand.
+These skills can be difficult for some children and result in poor pencil grasp and handwriting, shoe tying difficulties, and other functional tasks.

 - Finger games (Where is Thumbkin, Itsy Bitsy Spider)